willstepp/writings/joseph-the-son/jts-notes.md

+REVISION NOTES:

+- Add internal monologues by Joseph throughout to blend in with the internal monologue by Will at the very end of the story.
+Nobody else.

+- Alter all scenes to be from Joseph's perspective.

+- Add detail to the environment.
+Add business for the characters moving through the spaces to make it come to life.

+- Make the living situation more dire.
+Perhaps they have electricty and a deep freeze.
+  Still have to heat the house by woodstove.
+Water from well.
+Toilet room.

 A story about how evil masquerades as good (Minister Jacob) A story about how the mystery reveals itself (Death of Grandfather) A story about a love of the natural world (Old Farm in Georgia)